Get in touch

 Breast Cancer Clinical Study Patient

-● Blood sugar spikes are a potentially serious side effect of taking Piqray for some patients and leads to high insulin levels.
+● Blood sugar spikes are a potentially serious side effect when taking drugs from the PI3K/AKT drug class, including Truqap and Piqray.

 ● High fasting insulin, either caused by high blood glucose (sugar) or due to insulin resistance, can lead to disease recurrence and more aggressive disease.

-● Evexomostat is an experimental drug being developed for breast cancer patients like you that have the PIK3CA gene mutation and are at risk of blood sugar spikes caused by Piqray.
+● Evexomostat is an experimental drug being developed for breast cancer patients like you that have an alteration in the PI3K pathway

 Clinical Rationale for the Amelia-1 Trial